adamduvin/WyvernDeathmatch/README.md

 ### Change History (Organized By Date)
+#### 02/19/2021
+- Created level greybox.
+- Removed stamina as a mechanic.
+It sucked.

 #### 02/03/2021
 - Overhauled weapon system to use individual prefabs and ScriptableObjects.
 This makes it easier to add and modify weapons.
 - Added player placeholder model.
 - Changed bullet prefab to use a more bullet-shaped model and a trail renderer for a tracer effect.
-- Removed flight stamina deplection.
+- Removed flight stamina depletion.
 Sprinting and stamina are a mess right now and I'm not sure if I want to keep them as game mechanics.
 Leaning towards removing both types of stamina.
     - Stamina just slows the game down, and this game is supposed to be fast paced.
-- Locked frame rate to 60 fps supposedly (on my 144hz monitor it runs at 144 fps ¯\_(ツ)_/¯).
+- Locked frame rate to 60 fps supposedly (on my 144hz monitor it runs at 144 fps ¯\\_(ツ)_/¯).
 Either way, the framerate and stuttering issues should be resolved.

 #### 10/17/2020
 - Started new level greybox.